DavisMagee/Improved-Climate-Trend-Visualizer/README.md

 # Improved-Climate-Trend-Visualizer
-Improved version of my Climate Data Visualizer.
+Improved version of my Climate Trend Visualizer.

 Now utilizes NOAA's NCEI's API so that the user no longer has to provide files to the program.